PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Slice/Split-output post adapters, Swish-source Slice, and Swish/Add-connected Split remain in the legacy matcher.
-The bounded Add family accepts a direct Concat input produced by a non-recursive two-input Add whose operands each come from an exclusive rank-four NHWC→NCHW adapter.
-Both Add inputs are rewired together, all operand adapters are removed, and Add output shape and per-axis quantization move into NHWC.
-Adapter-sharing, output-post-adapter, unary/Swish/Split operand, recursive Add, and broader mixed-input quantized-post families remain in legacy until independently characterized.
+The bounded Add family accepts a direct Concat input produced by a non-recursive two-input Add whose operands each come from a rank-four NHWC→NCHW adapter.
+Both Add inputs are rewired together, exclusive adapters are removed, shared/public adapters remain for external consumers, and Add output shape and per-axis quantization move into NHWC.
+Adapter-sharing with the root Concat, output-post-adapter, unary/Swish/Split operand, recursive Add, and broader mixed-input quantized-post families remain in legacy until independently characterized.
 The indexed
 pseudo-LeakyRelu family recognizes the complete `ReLU(x) - alpha * ReLU(-x)` diamond with either Mul operand order and direct